-After logging in to your router, change the default password of your router for to some more security.
-This will prevent others from accessing the router and you can easily maintain the security settings that you want.
+After logging in to your router, change the default password of your router for some more security.
+This will prevent others from accessing the router, and you can easily maintain the security settings that you want.
 You can change the password from the Administration settings on your router’s settings page.
 The default values are generally admin/password.

 Step 3.
 Change your Network’s SSID name